pedrocrisp/NGS-pipelines/Docs/RNAseq.md

     echo "Contamination percent esitmate is: $(python -c print\ $(zcat $fqfile |head -n $reads| grep $adapt |wc -l)/${reads}.0*100)%"

+- You must provide an adaptor sequence file so that the program knows what the contaminant sequences are.

 References:

 UC Davis Genome Centre.
 (2014) Software.
 UC Davis Genome Center, Davis, California, USA.
 Obtained from <https://bioinformatics.ucdavis.edu/software/> on the 08/04/2014.

 Sickle